Skip to main content

 • Responsible Contractor.
 This field is automatically prefilled with the company that is associated with the user selected in the 'Received From' field.

-• Drawing Number: You can manually input a drawing number into this site.
+• Drawing Number: You can manually input a drawing number into this field.
 However, the recommended process to associate an RFI to a drawing is to Link an RFI to a Drawing.

-• Sub Job * .
+• Sub Job*.
 Select a sub job from the drop-down list.
 For this list to be available, the sub jobs feature must be enabled.
-See Enable Sub Jobs .
+See Enable Sub Jobs on Projects for WBS.

-• Yes (Unknown) .
-Select this option if you know the schedule will be impacted, but the number of days is not know.
+• Yes (Unknown).
+Select this option if you know the schedule will be impacted, but the number of days is not known.

 • Cost Code.
 Select a cost code for the RFI.
 This links the RFI to the cost code, which is helpful later, should the RFI's scope of work affect the project's budget and result in a change order.
-See Create a Potential Change Order (PCO).
+See Create a Potential Change Order for a Prime Contract.

 • Reference.
 An optional field that can serve as a helpful reference tag.
 Double-click to get a list of recently used references.